 Angela Creager studies the history of 20th-century biomedical research.
 Professor Creager graduated from Rice University with a double major in biochemistry and English (1985) and completed a Ph.D. in biochemistry (1991) at the University of California, Berkeley, where she developed an interest in the history of biology.
 Supported by postdoctoral awards, she retrained as a historian of science at Harvard University and MIT, and joined the Princeton History Department in 1994.
 Her first book, The Life of a Virus: Tobacco Mosaic Virus as an Experimental Model, 1930-1965 (2002), shows how a virus that attacks tobacco plants came to play a central role in the development of virology and molecular biology.
-Her second book, Life Atomic: Radioisotopes in Science and Medicine, will be published by University of Chicago Press in 2013.
+Her second book, Life Atomic: A History of Radioisotopes in Science and Medicine, was published by University of Chicago Press in the fall of 2013.
 She is also the coeditor of three volumes, most recently Science without Laws: Model Systems, Cases, Exemplary Narratives (2007).
 She has served as Director of Graduate Studies for the Program in History of Science and is affiliated with Princeton’s Program in the Study of Gender and Sexuality Studies.
-She is currently serving as Vice-President of the History of Science Society.
+She is currently serving as President of the History of Science Society.

 Professor Creager has begun a project on science and regulation in the 1960s through the 1980s, focusing attention on how researchers conceptualized and developed techniques for detecting environmental carcinogens